nens/threedi-docs/source/h_control_structures.rst

 The control will be activated when the water level at the measuring station rises above 1.2 m MSL for the first time.
 Now, the culvert's discharge coefficients are set to 0.0, i.e. closing off the culvert.
 When the water level subsequently falls below 0.8 m MSL, the control becomes inactive and the discharge coefficients defaults back to its original value, i.e. opening the culvert again.

-For details on measurement variables and measurement locations, see :ref:`measurement`.
+For details on measurement variables and measurement locations, see :ref:`measurements`.

 .. _controllable_structures: